Yiyiyimu/PEcAn_evaluation/README.md

 I tried to build with docker but failed.
 I found there are no related issues so I guess maybe there is some compatibility problem for building with docker on Windows.
 I just created an issue on [github page](https://github.com/PecanProject/pecan/issues/2554).

-Since you send me the output, I didn't try further to build it in virtual machine.
+Thanks to the model output sent by Istem, I didn't try further to build it in virtual machine.
 I'll try it later.